jacobgil/jacobgil.github.io/_posts/2020-02-21-overview-of-activelearning.md

 In Uncertainty sampling, the ultimate goal would be to find images the model is wrong about.

 We can't do that since we don't know the labels.
-So the idea in BALD is to instead find examples were many of the different sampled networks are wrong about.
+So the idea in BALD is to instead find examples for which many of the different sampled networks are wrong about.

-If we sample many networks, using MC Dropout, and they disagree about the output, this means that some of them are wrong.
+If we sample many networks using MC Dropout, and they disagree about the output, this means that some of them are wrong.

 Lets get to the math.
 The objective is to find the image that maximizes the mutual information between the model output, and the model parameters.